Skip to content

 • Sowing, planting, harvesting – check the list below.
 This is the perfect time to plant new fruit trees!

-• Applying fruit fly bags and nets on ripening fruit and veggies, make or buy fruit fly traps, and plant heat-resistant herbs like Bush basil, Rosmarine, mint, shallots, and other near fruit trees and garden beds to confuse the creatures you don’t want in your crop.
+• Applying fruit fly and bird exclusion bags and nets on ripening fruit and veggies, make or buy fruit fly traps, and plant heat-resistant herbs like Bush basil, Rosmarine, mint, shallots, and other near fruit trees and garden beds to confuse the creatures you don’t want in your crop.

 What NOT to do this month